AllatNet-Internetsysteme/yii2-extendedrights-module/README.md

 Cofiguration
 ==================
-Set DbManager as default AuthManager Class
+Set DbManager as default AuthManager class in your main-local.php config

 	'components' => [
 		'authManager'=>[